blahpunk/EZ_ffmpeg/README.md

 2. **Select a Folder**:
    - Use the "Browse" button to select the folder containing the video files you want to process.

-3. **Adjust Settings**:
+3. **Adjust Video Settings**:
-   - Use the MB/min slider and checkboxes to customize the processing settings according to your needs.
+   - Utilize the user interface to adjust various video settings such as the MB/min rate and audio track conversion options.

 4. **Start Processing**:
    - Click the "Start" button to begin processing.
 The application will display real-time progress and status updates.